-Adderall, a prescription drug which has the ability to greatly improve focus and reaction time, has become widely used in the professional sports industry, especially in the NFL and baseball circles.
-Although its use is specifically prohibited in the National Football League, Major League Baseball, the National Basketball Association and the National Collegiate Athletic Association, it has recently gained attention in the media due to reported use of Adderall by NFL players.
+Adderall is a prescription drug which has the ability to greatly improve focus and reaction time, becoming widely used in the professional sports industry, especially in the NFL and baseball circles.
+Although its use is specifically prohibited in the National Football League (NFL), Major League Baseball (MLB), the National Basketball Association (NBA), and the National Collegiate Athletic Association (NCAA), it has recently gained attention in the media due to reported use of Adderall by NFL players.

 One of the theories of attention deficit disorder (ADD) is that people who suffer from this illness are understimulated which causes them to need to compensate by being overactive and “hyper” in order to achieve normal arousal levels.
 Overactive and hyper individuals with ADD may act that way because they need greater stimulation and Adderall can achieve a calming effect by providing that boost in stimulation.
 For athletes using the drug in competition, it will affect all players differently and some will possibly receive no benefit from its use at all.
 Nonetheless, the professional sports industry is faced with growing concerns of overuse of this powerful drug.

 Adderall generally remains in the body for a few days and is easily detected by means of drug testing.
 Adderall is classified as a Schedule II drug by the United States Drug Enforcement Administration and with good cause.
-Considering it is a prescription drug, it definitely comes with drawbacks.
+Considering it’s a prescription drug, it definitely comes with drawbacks.
 Most psychostimulants have moderately addictive properties.
 Adderall in large doses can cause heart attacks and is very dangerous to people with heart problems, it can disguise pain and increase aggressive behavior.
 Despite all of these drawbacks, Adderall is not a banned substance in professional sports and continues to be widely used when prescribed by a physician.